WBEMextras/WBEMextras/README.md

 License: GPL v3

-Purpose: This project (similar) contains a few scripts written in Korn shell to assist you in installing, upgrading HP-SIM related software on HP-UX systems.
+Purpose: This project (WBEMextras) contains a few scripts written in Korn shell to assist you in installing, upgrading HP-SIM related software on HP-UX systems.
 A SIM Health Check script is also foreseen to inspect the status of the software and some other basic checks including sending a test event to HP Support Centre.

 An HTML file is included with more information on the pre-requisites and how to use these scripts.

-See /usr/share/doc/similar.html
+See /usr/share/doc/wbemextras.html